project289/Lineageos-22-for-S6-EGDE-ZEROLTEXX/README.md

 | Patches | [`samsungexynos7420/7420_patches`](https://github.com/samsungexynos7420/7420_patches) |

 ### Special Thanks
-Credits cuz used some kernals and divice tree from fakemanoan

 - **The LineageOS Team** – for the incredible OS.
 - **fakemanoan** – for his tireless work on Exynos 7420 modern Android ports.
 - **The `samsungexynos7420` organization** – for keeping this old device alive.
 - **The Android Open Source Project (AOSP)**.
 - **Crave.io** – for providing free cloud build servers.
 - All other contributors (Ivan_Meler, Enesuzun2002, Ananjaser1211, etc.).

----

 ## ⚖️ License